 Section 12.
-Staffing, Assignment, Layoff and Recall of Classroom Teachers
+Staffing, Assignment, Layoff and Recall of Tenured Teachers.

-Staffing, assignment, layoff and recall of teachers working for the District, as defined under Section 1249 of the Revised School Code, MCL 380.1249, shall be consistent with Section 1248 of the Revised School Code, MCL 380.1248, the Teacher Tenure Act, and other applicable state law.
-All personnel decisions regarding staffing, assignment, layoff and recall of such teachers, including filling a vacancy, placing a teacher in a classroom, or conducting a staffing or program reduction or any other personnel determination resulting in the elimination of a teaching position, shall be made based on the following factors:
+Staffing, assignment, layoff and recall of teachers working for the District who fall within the definition of a tenured teacher, as defined by the Michigan Teachers' Tenure Act, MCL §380.71 et seq., are governed by applicable state law.
+All personnel decisions regarding staffing, assignment, layoff and recall of a tenured teacher shall be made based on the following factors, in order of priority: